Where to Stay In Prague?

 Andel

 Andel is a vibrant urban area situated on the left bank of the Vltava River, right next to the Mala Strana district.
 It offers a unique combination of residential, commercial, and entertainment spaces.
 Modern office buildings stand alongside houses from the early 20th century.
 This neighborhood is home to many international restaurants and trendy cafes.
 Hotels in the area generally have a modern style.
-These include Angelo, Andel's Prague, and NH Prague City, all of which are conveniently located near Andel Metro Station and Andel's shopping mall.
+These include Angelo, Andel's Prague, and NH Collection Prague, all of which are conveniently located near Andel Metro Station and Andel's shopping mall.
 A nearby tram stop provides excellent access to Mala Strana.
 However, it's important to note that this area is on the opposite bank of the river from the main train and bus stations.

 Which Areas to Avoid When You Staying in Prague?